chr15m/roguelike-browser-boilerplate/README.md

 To tweak the tiles, load `colored_tilemap_packed.png` up in your favourite pixel editor and just modify the bits you want to change, then save it again.
 If you reload the game in the browser your changes will take effect immediately.

-You can also replace the tiles with a completely different tileset.
+You can replace the tiles in the boilerplate with a completely different tileset.
 Just save your new tileset image (a spritesheet with all of the tiles you need on it) in the folder where your game is.

 Then to set everything up with your new tileset you'll need to change `main.js` starting at line `14` where you can replace `colored_tilemap_packed.png` with the file name of your new tileset image: